 - One is that conversational interaction between humans and digital systems is simply a bad idea, and has only gotten traction because organizations would like to get (expensive) humans out of the loop.

 - The second is that there may be an approach to human-agent conversation that does not mirror human-human conversation, and is thus more tractable for digital agents -- sort of an analog to Stornetta and Hollan's "Beyond Being There" paper.

 The optimistic side of me is interested in pursuing the second possibility; the pessimistic side of me is interested in how to minimize the cognitive shrapnel implicit in the first possibility.

 More generally, my research has to do with designing systems that enable groups of people to interact coherently and productively.
 Originally focused on online systems for distributed groups, the scope of my work has expanded to include real world environments ranging from rooms to cities.

 My aim is to apply social computing ideas to cognitive systems, smart rooms, smart grids, and smarter cities and other things that may benefit from smartness.
 My view -- and a perspective I push within IBM -- is that much of the smartness that will come to infuse our systems and infrastructure will come from people rather than from digital systems.

-More generally, I am interested in topics such as genre theory, pattern languages, urban design, real and virtual communities, and the sociology of human-human interaction, all of which inform my approach to systems design.
+Stepping back a bit farther, I am interested in topics such as genre theory, pattern languages, urban design, real and virtual communities, and the sociology of human-human interaction, all of which inform my approach to systems design.
 I've been at IBM since June '97; before that I spent 9 years at Apple, and before that 5 years in a now-defunct startup that competed with another startup called Lotus.